harness/ff-nodejs-server-sdk/README.md

 });
 ```

-and if you want to remove functionReference listener for Event.READY:
+and if you want to remove the `functionReference` listener for `Event.READY`:

 ```
 off(Event.READY, functionReference);
 ```

-or if you want to remove all listeners on Event.READY:
+or if you want to remove all listeners on `Event.READY`:

 ```
 off(Event.READY);
 ```

-or if you call off() without params it will close the client.
+or if you call `off()` without params it will close the client.

 > All events are applicable to off() function.